 A. Beginning with CLDR 22, the new guidance is that names of items such as languages, regions, calendar and collation types, as well as names of months and weekdays in calendar data, should be capitalized as appropriate for the middle of body text.
 For more information, see the Capitalization section in the Translation Guidelines.Q.
 What about the warning about parentheses being discouraged in cases such as "(other)"

 A. You need to remove "(other)" or the equivalent from language names.
 In general, you should avoid using parentheses in the names of languages, scripts, or regions if at all possible.
 There is more information about this in the zoomed view.Q.
-How do I go to the detail view (previously the zoomed view)?
+Why is the tool slow?

 A. The Unicode CLDR data uses inheritance.
 That means that if you are looking at English (United Kingdom) (a "sublocale") most of the data is inherited from English (which contains data for the US), called the "parent locale".
 Such data will show up as red.
 You only need to have different data in the sublocale where there are important differences in usage from the parent locale.Q.
 But what I see is a funny symbol like Zxxx?